mbakhoff/process-template/readme.md

 When the child finishes (whenever that is), it will return an exit value.
 A exit value of zero means that the child process was successful.
 Any other value usually means that some problem was encountered.
-The exact meaning of the exit value is decided by the process itself.
+The exact meaning of the exit value is defined by the process itself.

 Waiting a process to finish and reading its exit value:
 ```